kawaiier/browserating/README.md

-# BrowseRater
+# Browserating
-BrowseRater is a Next.js web application that provides performance rankings and comparisons for macOS browsers.
+Browserating is a Next.js web application that provides performance rankings and comparisons for macOS browsers.
 It uses data from Speedometer 3 benchmarks (and privacytests in the future) to give users a comprehensive view of browser performance.

 ## Features

 - Responsive design for optimal viewing on various devices
 - Display a ranking list of macOS browsers based on performance metrics
+- Filter browsers based on their engine

 ## In development

 - Show detailed information for each browser, including multiple versions
-- Compare browsers based on Speedometer 3 scores, privacy scores, and overall performance
+- Compare browsers based on Speedometer 3 scores, privacy scores, and overall performance (help needed)

 ## Technologies Used